Lorraine Baker

-Lorraine Baker-Strain (born 9 April 1964) is an English former middle-distance runner who competed in the 800 metres.
+Lorraine Baker, married name Strain (born 9 April 1964) is an English former middle-distance runner who competed in the 800 metres.
 She represented Great Britain at the Olympic Games in Los Angeles 1984 and Barcelona 1992.
 In Los Angeles, she finished fifth in the final.
 She also won bronze medals at the 1986 Commonwealth Games in Edinburgh and the 1990 European Indoor Championships in Glasgow.

-Career
+Biography

-Baker was born in Ipswich, Suffolk, England and was a member of the Coventry Godiva Harriers.
-A talented junior, she won the AAAs National Under 15 800 metres title in 1978 and the Under 17 title in both 1979 and 1980.
+Baker was born in Ipswich, Suffolk, England, and was a member of the Coventry Godiva Harriers.
+A talented junior, she won the AAAs National under-15 800 metres title in 1978 and the Under 17 title in both 1979 and 1980.
 In 1981, at the European Junior Championships, she finished fifth in the final in 2:07.39.

-She represented England at the 1982 Commonwealth Games in Brisbane, finishing sixth in 2:03.17.
-At the 1984 Los Angeles Olympics, Baker was the only British representative in the women's 800 metres.
-She excelled herself by reaching the final, placing fifth in a personal best of 2:00.03, just failing to break the two-minute barrier.
+Baker finished second behind Anne Clarkson in the 800 metres event at the 1981 WAAA Championships and third behind Christina Boxer at the 1982 WAAA Championships.